ORTools4MTEX/ORTools/README.md

   - ebsd             - @EBSD

 ### [recolorPhases](./src/recolorPhases.m)
-The function opens an interactive colorpicker tool to redefine the phase colors in the *grains* and *ebsd* variables.
+The function opens an interactive GUI colorpicker tool to redefine the phase colors in the *grains* and *ebsd* variables.

 - Syntax
   - [ebsd,grains] = recolorPhases(ebsd,grains)